lidofinance/dc4bc/HowTo.md

 sN7XbnvZCRtg650dVCCpPK/hQ/rMTSlxrdnvzJ75zV4W/Uzk9suvjNPtyRt7PDXLDTGNimn+4X/FcJj2K6vDdgqOrr9BHwMqJXnQykcv3IV0ggIUjpMMgdbQ+0iSseyq
 ```

-**N.B.: You can start and stop both the Client node any time you want given that the states are stored safely on your computer.
-When you restart the Airgapped machine, make sure that you run the `replay_operations_log` command exactly once before performing any actions — that will make the Airgapped machine replay the state and be ready for new actions.**
+**N.B.: You can start and stop both the Client node and the Airgapped machine any time you want given that the states are stored safely on your computer.
+When you restart the Airgapped machine, make sure that you run the `replay_operations_log` command exactly once before performing any actions — that will make the Airgapped machine replay the state and be ready for new actions.
+Please do not replay the log more than once during one Airgapped session, this might lead to undefined state.**

 Now you want to start the DKG procedure. *This action must be done exactly once by only one of the participants.
 The participants must decide who will send the initial message collectively.*